-Ribomed CEO to give Keynote address on brain tumor stratification data at epigenetic conference in London this September.
+Ribomed CEO to present data on brain tumor stratification at epigenetic conference in London this September.

 RiboMed CEO to speak at 5th Cancer Epigenetics Conference in San Francisco Nov 9th, 2017 as part of the Novel Cancer Therapeutics Summit.

 Ribomed Clinical Services Lab performed the MGMT DNA Methylation analyses in this newly published study.

 CBS News 8 piece on the above Tocagen study

 Ribomed CEO to participate in Cancer Advance Boston meeting April 4-5.

 Ribomed’s CEO, Dr. Michelle Hanna, will participate in an invitation only gathering of biotechnology executives being held at Harvard Medical School next week.
 This networking and discussion based forum brings together cancer experts from academia and industry to discuss current progress and future perspectives in cancer diagnostics and drug development.